Waiver Of Our Right To Recover From Others Endorsement

 This is often required by GCs because the alternative is ugly: a worker gets hurt, gets paid by their employer's WC, and then the worker's WC carrier sues the GC seeking reimbursement.
 The waiver shuts that down.

-The form is state-specific and the schedule must list the protected party.
+The form is issued in two flavors — *specific* (the protected party is scheduled) and *blanket* (it applies to anyone the insured is required by written contract to waive against).
+It is state-specific and the schedule must list the protected party for the specific version.
 Some states require additional state-specific endorsements; check policy jurisdiction.
-Premium for a WC waiver is typically modest (5–10% of the WC premium) but it's not free, so subs sometimes don't carry it unless explicitly required.
+Premium for a WC waiver is typically modest (often 2–5% of the WC premium) but it's not free, so subs sometimes don't carry it unless explicitly required.

 Verification checklist

-• 01Verify the schedule lists the GC by exact legal name (or 'as required by written contract' with the matching contract clause).
+- 01Verify the schedule lists the GC by exact legal name (or confirm the blanket version is in force).

 Common mistakes